abdulragib/Redux_and_Redux_Toolkit/README.md

  Installing Command -  npm i -g json-server json-server db.json to run json server with file db.json is json file name

+always keep in mind we can only dispatch object to reducer not promises.